Written By: Dale Orlando and Brandon Pedersen, Student-at-Law

 Many of our clients suffer moderate to severe brain injuries as a result of being involved in a motor vehicle collision.
 Often, these individuals do not recover sufficiently to be capable of instructing their lawyer during the process of applying for and dealing with disputes over entitlement to statutory accident benefits.
 People who are “mentally incapable” of making decisions about their property or personal care are classified as “people under disability.”
 The definition of “mentally incapable” is found in the Substitute Decisions Act, and says that a person is “mentally incapable” where he or she is not able to understand information relevant to making a decision about the management of his or her property or personal care, or he or she is not able to appreciate reasonably foreseeable consequences of a decision or lack of decision about the management of his or her property or personal care.

 If a person is “under disability” by means of being “mentally incapable,” a guardianship order must be obtained in order for counsel to represent the interests of the incapable individual.
-In these situations, the Court will typically appoint a family member to act as the guardian of property and personal care for the incapable person.
+In these situations, the Court will typically appoint a family member to act as the “litigation guardian” for the incapable individual.
 However, there are significant costs associated with the application process to the Court.
 The question is whether the costs associated with obtaining a guardianship order are required to be paid under the statutory accident benefits schedule.

 In Stukic v Personal, the Court found that an insurer is liable under s.
 16 of SABS to pay the expense of obtaining a guardianship order for an insured who is catastrophically impaired and not able to deal with his person or property.
 The Court stated: